 On the last school day before the schedule absence, the parent or scholar will pick up the assigned work from the office for the scholar to take with them during their independent study.

 The school attendance clerk will note the days of the scheduled absences from school, inform teachers, and will not call home during the period that the scholar in out for independent study.

 The scholar completes their assigned work/learning during the days they are out on Independent Study.
 Work is to be done while on Independent Study, not after they return to school.

 On the first day of their return to school, the parent/scholar must return the Independent Study Agreement with attached work to the office.
 The completed work will be stamped received and provided to the Attendance Clerk.

 The Attendance Clerk will record the work in the attendance record for the ISP and will forward the completed work to the classroom teacher for grading.

 Failure to turn in the completed work to the office is a breach of the Independent Study Agreement signed by the parent and scholar.
 Failure to turn in the completed work to the office will result in the scholar being marked absent for all the days they were to be on Independent Study.
-Scholars will not receive credit for work not submitted and will be unable to make up those assignments, which m ay result in failing grades.
+Scholars will not receive credit for work not submitted and may be unable to make up those assignments, which may result in failing grades.